We’ve all done it. Lost our temper, said something we regret, gave in to sin, allowed our friends to tempt us.

 Self-control would be not throwing in the towel when we are tired.
 Paul encourages us to keep going, remain faithful, and believe that God will reward us.

-Bible Verses about Self-Control in Proverbs
+Self-Control Scriptures in the Proverbs

 Proverbs is FULL of Bible verses about self-control.
 There is no disputing that Solomon was wise.